cea-trust-platform/trust-documentation/doc/source/user_guide/num_meth/discretisation/polymac_mpfa/index.rst

 A core assumption of the MPFA method is to suppose that :math:`G^{\text{MPFA}}([p]_e)` is constant on each :math:`S_{e,i}`.
 When enforcing the continuity across the sub-faces that are linked by a vertex of the primal mesh, auxiliary variables can be substitute by cells unknowns.

-The MPFA methods are impemented in Domaine_PolyMAC_P0::fgrad.
+The MPFA methods are impemented in Domaine_PolyMAC_MPFA::fgrad.

 Incompressible Navier Stokes
 ----------------------------